Reasons to Be Cheerful, Part 3: Composition

-The single's B-side, "Common as Muck", is a celebration of being 'common' (working class).
+The single's B-side, "Common as Muck", is a celebration of being "common" (working class).
 Like its A-side, it is filled with name checks of disparate celebrities, including Lionel Blair, Evonne Goolagong, Patience Strong, Jack Palance, Sydney Tafler, Fred Astaire, Shirley Abicair, Victor Hugo, Dirk Bogarde and Nellie Melba.
 Nellie Dean refers to the well-known music hall song of that name, while Rodney Reigate is a purely fictitious character.

 Re-releases and versions

-As with "Hit Me with Your Rhythm Stick" before it, "Reasons to be Cheerful" is found on every Dury compilation.
-Like all of his singles, this was not originally the case because, in keeping with his singles policy at the time, the song was omitted from the next album (Laughter) and was not made available again.
+In keeping with his singles policy at the time, "Reasons to Be Cheerful" was omitted from the next album (Laughter) and was not made available again.
 It first re-appeared on the compilation album Jukebox Dury two years later in 1981.
+The song has since appeared on every Dury compilation, as with "Hit Me with Your Rhythm Stick" before it.

-Demon Records chose to add "Reasons to Be Cheerful" as the sole bonus track to its CD re-issue of Laughter.
+Demon Records added "Reasons to Be Cheerful" as the sole bonus track to its CD re-issue of Laughter.
 This was an unusual choice, considering it has no relation to that album, which was recorded by another line-up of the band that included former Dr. Feelgood guitarist Wilko Johnson, and that the song had already been included as a bonus track on their re-issue of Do It Yourself.

-Edsel Records included "Reasons to be Cheerful" and also the extended mix of the song on its two-disc edition of Do It Yourself.
+Edsel Records included "Reasons to Be Cheerful" and the extended mix of the song on its two-disc edition of Do It Yourself.